dehype-fun/.github/profile/README.md

 - Mobile app development in progress

 ## About Us 🤝
-Openverse is a team from Danang University of Science and Technology, with a track record of hackathon victories.
+Openverse (openverse.tech) is a team from Danang University of Science and Technology, with a track record of hackathon victories.
 We've formed a startup focused on Web3 innovation, specializing in decentralized applications and blockchain solutions.
+Our company combines academic excellence with practical blockchain development expertise, delivering cutting-edge Web3 products and solutions.

 ## Contributing ✨
 We welcome contributions!
 Please review our contribution guidelines in each repository.